 It is the applicant's responsibility to have this coursework evaluated.
 An official course-by-course evaluation with a cumulative grade point average must be sent directly from the evaluation service.

-Admission to the M.S.N.- A.P.R.N. program requires the following:
+Admission to the B.S.N. to D.N.P. program (M.S.N. to A.P.R.N. concentrations) requires the following:

 The Ron and Kathy Assaf College of Nursing participates in the centralized applications service called NursingCAS.
 NursingCAS is used for document verification but does not take part in the student selection.